rabinderFuturescape/Member_Staff_Flutter/lib/src/features/member_staff/README.md

 - `HourlyAvailability`: For representing staff availability by hour
 - `StaffAttendance`: For representing staff attendance records
 - `DayAttendanceStatus`: For representing the overall attendance status for a day
+- `AttendanceRecord`: For representing attendance records in the admin dashboard
+- `AttendanceSummary`: For representing attendance summary statistics

 ## Usage